joshlk/addressbase_wrangle/README.md

 1. Extract all zip files.
 In Windows PowerShell use `Get-ChildItem 'zip_download' -Filter *.zip | Expand-Archive -DestinationPath 'zip_extract' -Force`, on other platforms use (? please suggest)
 2. Run `python addressbase_wrangle.py` (requires [pandas](https://pandas.pydata.org/))
-3. Specify the full path to the directory `zip_extract`

 CSV files will be in the `output` folder.